-The inclusion of theory on implementation and multi-level governance in our analysis framework led us to examine the regulatory relationship between public funders and service providers, and the level of governance at which the use of PHC funding is determined.
+The inclusion of theory on implementation32 and multi-level governance36 in our analysis framework led us to examine the regulatory relationship between public funders and service providers, and the level of governance at which the use of PHC funding is determined.
 Most informants from PHNs, state-funded PHC services, community health services and ACCHOs argued that increased local control over PHC policy resources would support more flexible and efficient use of resources to improve services.
 They largely saw the current fragmented array of targeted funding as an available opportunity for such reform, but their critique is also relevant to the structure of Medicare.
-For PHNs, benefits of increased local flexibility and control over resources to match services and workforce to local needs:
+For PHNs, benefits of increased local flexibility and control over resources were conceived in terms of improved allocation of resources to match services and workforce to local needs:

-"Commonwealth [is] giving us funds typically still on a program allocation basis... which again is counterintuitive to a whole-of-population commissioning approach [where...] you would leave us to determine what the community needs were, what the service and system needs were and then look at how we use our funds globally to address those needs" [I21-PHN].
+"Commonwealth [is] giving us funds typically still on a program allocation basis... which again is counterintuitive to a whole-of-population commissioning approach [where...] you would leave us to determine what the community needs were, what the service and system needs were and then look at how we use our funds globally to address those needs" [121-PHN].